mchome/flutter_advanced_networkimage/README.md

 ## Q&A

 - Q: Why the cached files stored in documents directory instead of temporary directory?
-  A: I think your cached fils should be a part of your app, and you can manual clear your cached files.
+  A: I think your cached files should be a part of your app, and you can manual clear your cached files.